permaweb/ao/servers/su/README.md

 ### Run the binary already in this repo

 You can run the binary that is already in the repository if your machine is compatible.
 It is built for the x86_64 architecture and runs on Linux.
-This requires no rust environment only the database and environment variables.
+You must have Clang and LLVM on the machine
 ```sh
 ./su su 9000
 ```